 In the waste hierarchy, the first priority is always to avoid waste.
 Only then reuse, recycling, recovery and finally waste disposal.
 There are now numerous companies that support this process and through different offers, their customers aware of the conscious use of plastic and other substances.

 - Recovery / recycling

-Many products are disposed of, even though they are still usable.
+Many products are disposed of even though they are still usable.
 The first step in sustainable use is reuse.
 This also includes a longer service life of products.
-Those who think carefully about buying decisions and focus on quality will enjoy it more in the long term.
-This applies to clothing, livingAccessories, but also technical devices.
-Simply suspend fashion cycles.
-If something should be disposed of, then first think about whether it could be donated or used in second-hand shops.
+Anyone who takes good care of purchasing decisions and focuses on quality will enjoy it more in the long term.
+This applies to clothing, home accessories, but also technical devices.
+Just expose fashion cycles.
+If something is to be disposed of, then first think about whether it could be donated or used in second-hand stores.

 2. Reuse / recycling

 If products really can not be used in their original function, they are officially considered waste.
 That is the basis for the definition of the recycling term.
 According to the German Recycling Management Act, recycling is "any recovery process that processes waste into products for its original purpose or for other purposes".
 How well a fabric can be recycled depends on its purity.
 That is, whether it is for upcycling or downcycling in question.

 Many materials lose their positive properties in the recycling process and can only be used meaningfully in combination with primary material.
 The quality decreases compared to the original product.
 In this case we talk about downcycling.
 This is especially true for plastic and paper.
 Recycled paper is therefore often recognized by its rough texture and dark color.